22. Simple Neural Network Regression with Keras and JAX#

 In this lecture we will use JAX.

-The objective of this lecture is to provide a very simple introduction to deep learning in a regression setting.
+Our main task is to provide an elementary introduction to deep learning in a regression setting.

-Later, in a separate lecture, we will investigate how to do the same learning task using pure JAX, rather than relying on Keras.
+Later, in a separate lecture, we will investigate how to do the same learning task using JAX directly, rather than relying on Keras.

 We begin this lecture with some standard imports.